h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 _default settings_

-Think of the first part of the options as "WHAT" you want to transfer between geometries, and the second part as "HOW" you want the attributes to transfer.
+Think of the first part of the options as "WHAT" you want to transfer between geometries, and the second part as "HOW" you want the attributes to be transferred.

 You can read the full documentation on each one of the options [_here_](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2018/ENU/Maya-Modeling/files/GUID-76D5F064-C5A1-4310-B72A-788AB5C9A25B-htm.html "Transfer attributes between meshes").